 And the penalty for not complying?
 In some states, it’s a fine of several hundred to several thousand dollars.
 In states that license contractors, it’s suspension or loss of a license.
 In most states, the contract is void.
 You may have no right to collect the contract price.
-Click here to see the penalties that apply in your state.

 So how is a contractor supposed to know about changes in the law?
 That’s easy.
 Construction Contract Writer keeps your agreements legal, no matter where you work, no matter the type of job and no matter how the law changes.
 That’s one thing not likely to change.